Home » Anxiety Disorder: The terror of the invisible barrier

 Truly, mainstream integration is an uphill battle.
 Should one find employment outside of a training program or a sheltered workshop, accommodations are nearly non-existing.
 Space and accessibility standards, as regulated by the Canadians with Disability Act, are meaningless for abled bodied individuals with anxiety disorders.
 Rather than well-defined building codes, those suffering anxiety disorders require flexibility in scheduling, changes in supervision (feedback process, weekly meetings), modified tasks and a reassuring work space.
 If an employer was to provide such resources, their effort will be met with a productive, independent and reliable long-term employees.
 Unfortunately, with the current competitive job market, such accommodating employers are few and far between.

 Yet, they are not the most commonly treated.
-Although those with anxiety disorders are aware of their condition, they choose not to seek help not only due to fear of social stigma, but financial limitation.
-Without steady employment and income, the much needed cognitive behaviour therapy is unaffordable at a standard of $100+ per hour.
+Although those with anxiety disorders are aware of their condition, they choose not to seek help not only due to fear of social stigma but financial limitations.
+Without steady employment and income, the much-needed cognitive behavior therapy is unaffordable at a standard of $100+ per hour.
 Even if one tries to self-manage the mental illness without therapeutic sessions, pharmacological treatments are unreliable and even harmful.
-Anxiety Disorders Association of Canada reports that “antidepressants which are designed to reduce the symptoms associated with anxiety” have damaging side effects and that many now “believe that you will need them for up to two years in order to repair some of the effects of the anxiety disorder… Some people may need to be on them for life.”
-That’s not to mention the risk of addiction with prescribed medications.
+Anxiety Disorders Association of Canada reports that “antidepressants which are designed to reduce the symptoms associated with anxiety” have damaging side effects and that many now “believe that you will need them for up to two years to repair some of the effects of the anxiety disorder… Some people may need to be on them for life.”
+That’s not to mention the risk of addiction to prescribed medications.

-At Disability Credit Canada, we pride ourselves on helping disabled Canadian’s apply for Disability Tax Credit.
+At Disability Credit Canada, we pride ourselves on helping disabled Canadians apply for CPP disability and Disability Tax Credit.
 Give us a call today to get a free assessment.